Kanangnut/Python-Pandas-Data-Science-Task-SalesAnalysis/README.md

 # Pandas-Data-Science-Tasks
-Set of real world data science tasks completed using the Python Pandas library.
+Set the real world data science tasks using the Python Pandas library.

 ## Setup